 Ah excuse me, while the world is indeed outraged by the crackdown from the Mullahs on their own people, so too is it outraged by the plight of the Palestinians.

 It seems a tad disingenuous that this foundation for humanity is concentrating on the “brave people of Iran” who are being subjected to “human rights violations”, thousands of the “regime’s political adversaries are being arrested, imprisoned…”, “the military police continue to fire indiscriminately on unarmed, peaceful demonstrations” when many of the brave people of Palestine are being subjected to human rights violations, being imprisoned in Israeli jails for political beliefs, being fired at with white phosphorus under the guise of war – some armed, many armed with rocks and even more not armed at all?
 Should not the outrage in the occupied territories be addressed by such an august body?

 What Israel’s advertising gurus may wish to contemplate is that painting a rosy veneer over the current crisis by having happy travelers embark with a toolbox of tips to quash criticism will not turn around its negative statistics.
-What they are missing is that it is not Israel the country and its people per se that are the problem.
+What they are missing is that it is not

 It is the government’s policies, a coterie of extremes who don’t seem to want peace, and a sheer inability to acknowledge it is a massive part of the problem in the (lack of a) peace process.
 It is also the government’s perfected instinct to lash out at anyone who questions it, labeling them anti-Israel or anti-Semite, and should people speak out in support Palestinian rights as writer Naomi Klein and Canadian filmmaker John Greyson did recently, they are attacked for trying to de-legitimise Israel.